Boy band: Late 1970s and 1980s: Menudo, New Edition, and New Kids on the Block

-In the US, the Cleveland-based power pop group Raspberries was generally interpreted as a "teen act", although all the band members played their own music.
-Vocalist Eric Carmen later commented, "It was not hip for people to like us, because their little sister liked us."

 Boston group New Edition was formed in 1978 and reached their height of popularity in the 1980s, meaning they are often credited for starting the boy-band trend, even though the term "boy band" did not exist until the 1990s.
 Maurice Starr was influenced by New Edition and popularized it with his protégé New Kids on the Block (NKOTB), the first commercially successful modern boy band, which formed in 1984 and found international success in 1988.
 Starr's idea was to take the traditional template from the R&B genre (in this case his teenage band New Edition) and apply it to a pop genre.

 Bros (abbreviation of the word "brothers") were a British boy band active in the late 1980s and early 1990s, consisting of twin brothers Matt and Luke Goss along with Craig Logan.
 Formed in 1986, they scored multiple top 10 hits between 1987 and 1989 and in 1988 became the first modern era–style boy band to have a multiple platinum-selling album in the UK, with Push, still one of the most successful boy-band albums in the UK.
 Other big boy bands in Britain during the late 1980s were Big Fun and Brother Beyond.